TcMenu/TaskManagerIO/README.md

 TaskManagerIO is an evolution of the task management class that was originally situated in IoAbstraction.
 It has been broken out, improved to support events, and threaded access.
 We are in a new era of embedded development, where RTOS, multiple threads (and even cores) have become a relatity.
 To make task manager viable going forward, it needed to be capable in these environment, while still protecting tasks from multithreaded concerns.
 We are pleased to say, this version meets both goals.

-Further, any sketch that worked on IoAbstraction task manager will work with this library unaffected.
-Further, it uses a lock free design, based on "compare and exchange" to acheive thread safety on larger boards, atomic operations on AVR, and interrupt locking back-up on other boards.
+Importantly, any sketch that worked on IoAbstraction task manager will work with this library unaffected.
+Below, we list the main features of TaskManagerIO:

 * Simple coroutines style task management, execute now, at a point in time, or on a schedule.
 * Your tasks do not need to be thread or interrupt safe, they will only be called from task manager.